Samsung/TizenRT/apps/examples/wifi_controller/README.txt

 examples/wifi_manager_sample
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  This is an example to control Wi-Fi by wifi manager APIs
+  This is an example of Wi-Fi controller application using Wi-Fi Manager APIs

   Configs (see the details on Kconfig):
-  * CONFIG_EXAMPLES_WIFIMANAGER_TEST
+  * CONFIG_EXAMPLES_WIFI_CONTROLLER

   Depends on: WIFI_MANAGER